 Scott Myers-Lipton is a professor of sociology and author of the book Rebuild America: Solving the Economic Crisis Through Civic Works.
 He holds a doctoral degree of philosophy from the University of Colorado, Boulder.
 He co-founded the successful campaign to raise the minimum wage in San Jose.
 His interests include poverty and wealth, race, community change and service learning.
 Recent media coverage includes this front-page story in The New York Times.

-Karthika Sasikumar is an associate professor of political science.
+Karthika Sasikumar is a professor of political science.
 She holds a doctoral degree from Cornell University.
 Her research and teaching interests are in international relations theory, international regimes, global security, migration and national identity.
 She specializes in nuclear security issues and terrorism in South East Asia and the Middle East.

 Garrick Percival is an associate professor and chair of the Political Science Department at SJSU.
 He holds a doctoral degree in political science from the University of California, Riverside.
 He teaches courses in state and local government, public policy and American government.
 His research focuses on American politics and public policy, primarily the nexus between criminal justice policy and inequality at the state and local levels of government.
 He is the co-author of the forthcoming book, California Politics and Government: A Practical Approach (15 ed).